Legionnaires Disease

 Etiology

-Legionnaires disease may be travel associated from exposure in aircraft or hotel facilities.
+Legionnaires disease (LD) may be travel associated from exposure in aircraft or hotel facilities.
 Person-to-person transmission, however, has not been documented.

 The following features increase the likelihood of colonization and amplification of legionellae in human-made water environments: